-Assembly Bill 43 aims to expand the role of pharmacists in Wisconsin by allowing them to prescribe and dispense hormonal contraceptive patches and self-administered oral hormonal contraceptives to individuals aged 18 and older.
-The bill mandates the Pharmacy Examining Board to establish rules for this process, which includes the use of a self-assessment questionnaire based on guidelines from the American Congress of Obstetricians and Gynecologists.
-This questionnaire must inform patients that hormonal contraceptives do not protect against sexually transmitted diseases and recommend annual consultations with a healthcare provider.
-Additionally, pharmacists are required to report prescriptions to the patient's primary healthcare practitioner and ensure that a blood pressure screening is conducted before prescribing.
+Assembly Bill 43 allows pharmacists in Wisconsin to prescribe and dispense hormonal contraceptive patches and self-administered oral hormonal contraceptives to individuals aged 18 and older.
+The bill mandates the Pharmacy Examining Board to establish rules for this process, which must include a self-assessment questionnaire for patients, developed in line with guidelines from the American Congress of Obstetricians and Gynecologists.
+This questionnaire will inform patients that these contraceptives do not protect against sexually transmitted diseases and recommend annual consultations with a healthcare provider.
+Additionally, pharmacists must report to the patient's primary healthcare practitioner after prescribing and ensure that the contraceptive is dispensed promptly.

 Statutes affected: